 5/20, Saturday - during public boating hours, Jacob Rivkin and Eric Blasco will introduce bio-pools

-5/27, Saturday - during public boating hours, Joanne Douglas will lead a workshop about using textiles to register change in the tidal environment
+6/3, Saturday (rescheduled from 5/27)- during Riverfest Joanne Douglas will lead a workshop about using textiles to register change in the tidal environment

 6/3, Saturday - At Bartram's Riverfest, Cecily Anderson will collect input for a map of the changing Lower Schuylkill River

 This spring, several art and design installations will extend from Bartram's Garden Community Boathouse.
 Moored to the banks, and addressing the shoreline, they aim to influence the surrounding area.
 These installations are the result of an environmental design competition - Ecotopian Tools for WetLand - which began as a call for proposals and juried selection process.
 Winning toolmakers include Cecily Anderson, Joanne Douglas, Carolyn Hesse, Gabriel Kaprielian, Mandy Katz, Jacob Rivkin and Eric Blasco.
 Projects are situated to buoy the legacies of Bartram's Garden and WetLand - a boat that serves as a gathering place, art project and science lab- and timed to jibe with the Penn Program in Environmental Humanities' Ecotopian Toolkit conference, April 13-15.